Hobie Cat

-Hobie Cat is a company that manufactures sailing catamarans, surfboards, sailboats, kayaks, stand-up paddle boards, and pedalboards as the Hobie Cat Company.
-It was founded in 1961 by Hobart Alter, who originally manufactured surfboards.
-Its line of products has included more than twenty sailing craft, plus a variety of other watercraft.
+Hobie Cat is a company that manufactures watercraft and other products as the Hobie Cat Company.
+"Hobie Cat" can also refer to specific products of the company, notably its sailing catamarans.
+Its fiberglass catamaran models range in nominal length between 14 ft and 18 ft.
+Rotomolded catamaran models range in length between 12 ft and 17 ft.
+Other sailing vessels in the Hobie Cat lineup include, monocats, dinghies, and trimarans, ranging in length between 9 ft and 20 ft.
+Its largest product was the Hobie 33, 33 ft in length.
+The company's non-sailing product line includes surfboards, kayaks, stand-up paddle boards, pedalboards, eyeware, and e-bikes.
+It was founded in 1961 by Hobart (Hobie) Alter, who originally manufactured surfboards.

 History

-Hobie Cat was founded by Hobart Alter.
-Initially a surfboard manufacturer in the late 1950s, in 1961 Alter's focus changed to designing an easily beached fiberglass catamaran.

-The impetus of this shift is attributed to a 1961 boat show in Anaheim, California, where Alter sold surfboards adjacent to the designer of the 1961 Aqua Cat 12 sailboat, which featured lightweight fiberglass hulls with an aluminium tube structure supporting a trampoline style deck for seating.
-Following the 1961 boat show, Alter contacted Arthur "Art" Javes to tell him he was also entering the fledgling catamaran market.
-The first production Hobie Cat was launched on July 4, 1968 and featured a structure similar to the AQUA CAT, but slightly heavier with asymmetrically-shaped hulls that did not rely on dagger boards.
-This design was more readily beached than the AQUA CAT or Pacific Cat.
+In the late 1950s, Alter opened a surfboard shop, capitalizing on the popularity of surfing, at the time, relatively new.
+In 1961, after attending a boat show in Anaheim, California where he sold surfboards adjacent to Art Javes, designer of the Aqua Cat 12 catamaran, he decided to design a catamaran which would be easily beached, and made of fiberglass.
+The first production Hobie Cat was launched on July 4, 1968.
+It featured a structure similar to the Aqua Cat, but was slightly heavier, with asymmetrically-shaped hulls that did not rely on daggerboards.

-In 1969, Hobie released the Hobie 16, their most popular catamaran and the world's largest one-design catamaran class.
-Over 135,000 Hobie 16 Cats have been built.
-This was followed by many other similar beachcats: the Hobie 18 in 1976, the Hobie 17 in 1985, the Hobie 21 in 1987, the Hobie 18SX in 1989, the Hobie 17 Sport in 1990, the Hobie 20 in 1991, and the Hobie 21 Sport Cruiser in 1992.
+In 1969, Hobie released the Hobie 16, their most popular catamaran, and the world's largest one-design catamaran class, with over 135,000 boats built.
+This was followed by many other similar beachcats in the 1970s and 80s as the popularity of sailing—and Hobie Cats, especially—exploded.
+Hobie introduced the Hobie 18 in 1976, the Hobie 17 in 1985, the Hobie 21 in 1987, the Hobie 18SX in 1989, the Hobie 17 Sport in 1990, the Hobie 20 in 1991, and the Hobie 21 Sport Cruiser in 1992.

-In 1996 Hobie introduced the Pursuit kayak, the first of a new generation of boats built using rotomolded polyethylene.
+In 1996, Hobie introduced the Pursuit kayak, the first of a new generation of boats built using rotomolded polyethylene.
 This production method is less expensive and time consuming than the fiberglass molds used in the original series of catamarans, and results in a very strong and durable hull, but one which is not as smooth or light as those produced using fiberglass.
 After perfecting the rotomolded technique on a series small kayaks the company offered their first rotomolded catamaran, the Hobie Wave in 1994.
 The largest of the rotomolded catamarans, the Hobie Getaway was launched in 2000, then the smallest, the Hobie Bravo was launched in 2001.
+Hobie also introduced their “mirage drive” on their kayaks in 1997, designed to quickly and efficiently propel the boats through the water, while still allowing shallow draft operation, as the drive “folds up” against the bottom of the hull when not in use.
+Hobie kayaks began to quickly outsell the catamarans in the 2000s, and became a significant focus of the company, with Hobie introducing fishing and sailing variants, along with SUPs (first introduced in 2005).